Haliotis squamosa

-Haliotis squamosa, common name the squamose abalone, is a species of sea snail, a marine gastropod mollusk in the family Haliotidae, the abalones.
+Haliotis squamosa, common name the squamose abalone, is a species of sea snail, a marine gastropod mollusk in the family Haliotidae, the abalone.

 Description

 The size of the shell varies between 40 mm and 90 mm.
 "The shell has an oblong-ovate shape, transversely obliquely wrinkled and spirally tubularly ribbed.
 The tubercles are scale-like.
 The ribs are sometimes close, sometimes with a fine ridge running between them.
 The seven, open perforations are rather large.
 The exterior is spotted and variegated with yellow and orange-brown.
 The interior surface is whitish and iridescent.

 This is an extremely interesting species, well characterized by its close ribs of scale-like tubercles, ranging across the shell in oblique waves.
 In the middle portion of the shell there is a fine ridge running between the ribs.
 The color is also peculiar, a kind of burnt-umberstained orange."

 Distribution

 This species occurs in the Indian Ocean off southern Madagascar.
 Gray erroneously described the species to occur off Australia.